tlccstudio/simplenft/README.md

-# Simple NFT
----
-Each NFT is registered to a unique owner inside of the nft.listing TABLE.

-The vector of "holders" signifies by name format which account name owns each NFT, using the array index as the signifier of ownership.

-The zero position of holders, for example, signifies the first minted owner of that NFT, #1 out of Max Issued.

-NFT's are first created, then minted, and then they are able to be transfered.

-A maximum of 100 NFT's may be minted at once.
-Any given NFT is limited to 1,000 maximum issued.

-Contract actions are as follows: create - Create a new NFT, specifying all data, limit of 1,000 possible NFT's update - Update name/media data for existing NFT, but does not change ownership mint - Mints an NFT to owner specified, maximum of 100 mints at a time transfer - Transfers a single NFT to another owner.

-zzclearall - For testing and debugging, will attempt to wipe all data.
-Larger TABLE data may take too long to execute zzclearall, in which case modify so that it executes.
-This is just a debug / testing function, or a way to close out a contract that is no longer needed.
-Operational contracts should consider removing zzclearall entirely.

 ## Purpose of Simple NFT
 ----
 Other NFT standards may focus on CPU efficiency, but in doing so they require multiple API requests